apache/echarts-doc/en/option/component/legend.md

 ```

 ### name(string)
-Name of legend item，corresponding with the `name`of series（if it was pie diagram, it could be the `name` of singel data in the pie diagram）.
+Name of legend item, corresponding with the `name`of series（if it was pie diagram, it could be the `name` of singel data in the pie diagram）.

 ### icon(string)